Skip to main content

 • You can select multiple Fin audiences, but you can’t combine Custom rules with a Fin audience.

-• Any existing data connector audience rules you configured will become a Custom audience to preserve functionality.
+• Any existing Data connector audience rules you configured will become a Custom audience to preserve functionality.

-Tip: If you want to test the data connector before enabling it for customers, use the audience rules to enable the data connector just for you or your teammates initially.
+Tip: If you want to test the Data connector before enabling it for customers, use the audience rules to enable the Data connector just for you or your teammates initially.

 Disabled (manual trigger)

 The connector won't run automatically.
-You'll need to add it manually to a Workflow, Task, Procedure, or Macro.
+You'll need to add it manually to a Workflow, Procedure, or Macro.
 Best for sensitive or write-active connectors — like "Delete account" — where you want human or workflow oversight before anything runs.

 Use Fin preview to see exactly how Fin will respond using this connector before setting it live.

-Phase 4: Security
+Phase 4: Security — access control and going live

 Customer authentication